theimowski/master-thesis/docs/section-fp-application.md

 The message passing approach introduced in Erlang influenced plenty of other languages that appeared afterwards.
 Erlang language is dynamically typed, which entails all the related drawbacks of dynamic languages, but it does also imply some advantages, one of which is ability of providing hot code replacement.
 Hot code replacement is a very powerful feature, that allows to deploy new versions of software to production, without need to stop the existing ones.
-While Erlang was designed with functional approach in mind and it mainly consists of functional constructs, it is not pure with respect to implementation of a single process which can follow imperative techniques.
+While Erlang was designed with functional approach in mind and it mainly consists of functional constructs, it is not pure in respect to implementation of a single process which can follow imperative techniques.

 Besides Ericsson, Erlang contributed to plenty of success stories for world-class companies' production systems {{{cesarini2009erlang}}}: